|basics > about turkish|

 The Features of Turkish Grammar.

-The Alphabet - Consists of twenty-one consonants and eight vowels.
+The Turkish Alphabet: Consists of twenty-one consonants and eight vowels.
 The Turkish alphabet is phonetic as each letter always retains it own sound.
 In English the sound of the letters can change, as the letter a does in

 fat, fate, fare etc. In Turkish there is no such pronunciation change to letters of the alphabet.